Check out our top-rated best bathroom sealants, perfect for stopping leaks, preventing mould and sealing gaps

 What colour of bathroom sealant is the most popular?

-White is the classic colour choice and will typically work with any of your bathroom design ideas.
+White is the classic colour choice and will typically work with most styles of bathroom.
 But, if you need something different, you can always opt for black, grey or clear which is available from most bathroom sealant brands.

 How we test bathroom sealants